oracle-livelabs/developer/dotnet-adb-quickstart/networking/networking.md

 ## Task 1: Create Your VCN

-<if type="livelabs"></if>
--LL
-You are running this workshop in a LiveLabs environment.
-Our LiveLabs environments use a pre-configured Virtual Cloud Network (VCN), so you will not create a VCN in this workshop.
-However, you can see how a VCN is created in Oracle Cloud Infrastructure by watching this short video:
+If you are running this workshop in a LiveLabs environment, understand that it uses a pre-configured Virtual Cloud Network (VCN).
+As such, you will not create a VCN in this workshop.
+However, you can observe how a VCN is created in Oracle Cloud Infrastructure by watching this short video:

  [](youtube:lxQYHuvipx8)

-<if type="freetier"></if>
-To create a VCN on Oracle Cloud Infrastructure:
+If running this workshop from other environments, create a VCN on Oracle Cloud Infrastructure:

 1. On the Oracle Cloud Infrastructure Console Home page, under the **Launch Resources** header, click **Set up a network with a wizard**.